brunnurs/valuenet/README.md

 In both cases you need to point the system to the database which contains your data.
 The easiest way is to install PostgreSQL locally and restore the database dump [hack_zurich_database.dmp](data/hack_zurich/hack_zurich_database.dmp), which contains all necessary data, tables, views and indices.

 In case you plan to manipulate the database schema, make sure to also adapt the schema-file which is used by ValueNet at inference time ([tables.json](data/hack_zurich/original/tables.json)).
 This file contains a high level schema of the database (some tables might be abstracted by simple views) and is the foundation from which ValueNet is synthesizing a query.
+The script which builds the ([tables.json](data/hack_zurich/original/tables.json)) file can be found here ([tables.json script](src/tools/create_schema_from_postgres_db.py)).
+You may need to adapt the script slightly to capture views as well as tables in your schema.

 After you've adapted the schema file, make sure to re-build your docker image as the schema file is built in (see [build_inference_docker.sh](docker/build_inference_docker.sh))